-To set a destination, press the green corner of your touchscreen, then the Dest button when it appears.
-Refer to Setting a destination.
+To set a destination, press the green corner of your touchscreen, then Dest when it appears.
+See Setting a destination later in this chapter.

-To view the navigation map and the vehicle's current location, touch the green bar in the upper right hand corner of the touch screen, or, press Dest > Map.
-Refer to $Map\ mode$.
+To view the navigation map and your vehicle's current location, touch the green bar in the upper right hand corner of the touchscreen, or, press Dest > Map.
+See Map mode later in this chapter.